 \subsubsection{Charged black holes}

-There are solutions to Einstein's equation for which the metric has at least one singular component -- let's call such singularities {\em malign singularities}.
+There are solutions to Einstein's equation for which the metric has at least one singular component -- let us call such singularities {\em malign singularities}.
 For example, the stationary black holes apparently are of this type.
 Luckily, they can be tamed by a coordinate change.

-To understand how, let's recall that initially it was considered that the {\schw} solution has a singularity on the event horizon, in addition to that at the ``center'' of the black hole.
+To understand how, let us recall that initially it was considered that the {\schw} solution has a singularity on the event horizon, in addition to that at the ``center'' of the black hole.
 This opinion lasted until coordinates system in which the metric becomes manifestly finite on the event horizon were proposed \cite{eddington1924comparison,finkelstein1958past}.
 The metric turned out to be only apparently singular on the event horizon.

 Similarly, for the {\schw} \cite{Sto11e}, {\rn} \cite{Sto11f}, and {\kn} \cite{Sto11g} black holes there are coordinate changes which make the metric analytic at the genuine singularity $r=0$.
 For example, the {\rn} solution